DoHerasYang/DoHerasYang.github.io/_posts/2020-02-12-ScalableML.md

 > #cstest: CiCS testing only
 > 				-pe openmp 4
 > #The numebr of cores
-> #The amount of cores should below the 4
+> #The amount of cores should be below the 4
 > 				-l rmem=16G
 > #obtain the real memory
 > 				-M {Your email address}